CAMPUS PARKING ASSIGNMENTS

 - Commuter students must pay $25.00 annually or $15.00 a semester.

 - No fee for part-time students.

 - Permits are available at the Office of Public Safety at 148 N. College Ave.

 - Any changes on registration forms must be reported to the Office of Public Safety within 48 hours.

 - Parking permits must be displayed on the vehicle's driver side inside rear window.

 - Transferring parking permits from one vehicle to another is prohibited and is subject to a fine and/or loss of campus parking privileges.
 Also fraudulent/altered decals will result in loss of campus parking privileges.

 - Registration fees are non-refundable.

 - Students must register their vehicles annually.
-Administrators, faculty, and staff must register their vehicles every three years.
+Administrators, faculty, and staff must register at time of employment.
+Employee placards are to be hung on their rear view mirror and are transferable between vehicles.
+Placards are to be returned at time of separation.
 All administrators, faculty, and staff must have a current valid permit.